watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 23. Return to Azure DevOps and use the repository dropdown to create a second repository called `content-api`.

     > Note: You do not need to generate git credentials again.
-The same PAT will work for both repositories.
+The same PAT works for both repositories.

 24. Using your cloud shell window, initialize a new git repository in the `content-api` directory.